What photography cannot do

 But one little thing still bothers you.
 To video, or not to video?
 That is the question.
 Every wedding needs a photographer, but a videographer (or cinematographer) adds a whole new dimension to the occasion.
-At the end of the day, you want something special to remember, and videography does that for you.
+At the end of the day, you want something special to remember, and videography and aerial cinematography does that for you.
 Here are 5 reasons why you should hire a videographer, beginning with…

 #5.
 You get to hear the laughter and tears

 A photographer captures still images, and these images can be put on t-shirts, mugs, photo albums, and of course, the internet.
 But a picture never has sound behind it.
 You don’t hear the bride quietly sniffling away as the groom reads his secretly-prepared vows, or how the crowd laughs to your specially prepared jokes, or how loud the yum seng (wedding toast) is.
 All this can only be captured by a videographer, and a good one knows where to stand, how to capture the day, and what microphones to use to get the loveliest sound.

 #4.
 A videographer gives you 24 “pictures” (or frames) per second (24 fps)!